matthieu-bt/business-guide/source/quickstart/trial.rst

   - 50 signatures included

-  Your free trial included 50 signatures that you can use free of charge.
+  Your free trial includes 50 signatures that you can use free of charge.

   - Cancel at any time